-What are the major things you want to accomplish with your community planning process? (i.e., widespreasupport from local nonprofits, endorsement by respected medical leaders in your area, support from the PTA or other parent groups) Who are the key types of people who should be involved in your community planning process?
-What types of needs assessment tools (i.e., surveys, data collection, focus groups) will you use to gather initial information about your community?
+1. What are the major things you want to accomplish with your community planning process? (i.e., widespread support from local nonprofits, endorsement by respected medical leaders in your area, support from the PTA or other parent groups)

+2. Who are the key types of people who should be involved in your community planning process?

+3. What types of needs assessment tools (i.e., surveys, data collection, focus groups) will you use to gather initial information about your community?
 Which might you conduct later?
 Set timelines.

+What to do now:

+By when:

-What to do now: By when: What to do later: Providen:
+What to do later:

+By when:

 4. What types of people do you need to recruit for your SHAC?
-Is this list different than the list in question 2 (You want a wide range of people reflecting diversity in gender, race, and professional expertise.) j.
-How will you go about recruiting adults in the above roles?
-Recruitment strategies: 5.
+Is this list different than the list in question 2?
+(You want a wide range of people reflecting diversity in gender, race, and professional expertise.)
+5. How will you go about recruiting adults in the above roles?
+Recruitment strategies: 6.
 How will you recruit youth for your SHAC?
 What organizations exist in your community that could help you support your youth members?
-Looking over the table on "Common Participation Challenges", record how you plan to overcome the common barriers to youth participation on the SHAC.
-Once you have achieved good community participation in your SBHC, through your SHAC and other way how will you maintain that enthusiasm and interest?
+7. Looking over the table on "Common Participation Challenges", record how you plan to overcome the common barriers to youth participation on the SHAC.
+8. Once you have achieved good community participation in your SBHC, through your SHAC and other ways, how will you maintain that enthusiasm and interest?